-I am open to queries until May 15, 2019 when I will close (except for conferences, referrals, and queries I request through social media pitch parties), and my query email is email@example.com.
+I am currently only open to submissions made through writing conferences, referrals, and queries I request through social media pitch events.
 Please read below for my areas of interest.
-Send the first five pages embedded in the query so I can get a sense of whether or not I resonate to your writing.
+If I request a submission, please send the first five pages embedded in the query so I can get a sense of whether or not I resonate to your writing.
 If you do not hear back from me within 8 weeks, you can consider that I’ve “passed” on your project, although I will certainly try to respond either with interest in seeing more, or with regrets, depending on the volume of queries I receive.
 If you’re in doubt after 8 weeks, please feel free to email me to ask for a follow-up.
 Thank you for understanding.

-Please note that as I am a US-based agent, I am far less likely to take on Canadian authors because Transatlantic has many Canada-based agents and this is their home territory.
+Please note that as I am a US-based agent, I am far less likely to take on Canadian authors because Transatlantic has many Canada-based agents and Canada is their home territory.

 Middle Grade and Young Adult Fiction.
 I have eclectic taste, so my submissions wish-list is broad-ranging, but any fiction submission must, first and foremost, have an unforgettable voice driving the story.
-Beyond that criterion, I look for smart plotting, a big hook, and unique perspectives; I’m currently drawn to books with heart and humor (though I’m not looking for light fare–there has to be a strong hook grounding the other elements).
+Beyond that criterion, I look for smart plotting, a big hook, and unique perspectives; I’m currently drawn to books with heart and humor.
 I want to read #ownvoices stories that center diverse characters.
 I love magical realism, pacy adventures, multilayered historical fiction, and rom coms.
 I am not the right agent for horror or sci fi.
 Some of the recent children’s and YA books I love but did not represent: THE THING ABOUT JELLYFISH; THE GIRL IN THE BLUE COAT; THE POET X; WHEN DIMPLE MET RISHI; THE WAR THAT SAVED MY LIFE.
 Make of that what you will!

 I’m also looking for illustrated middle grade and graphic novels (fiction and nonfiction) that have the same qualities I describe, above.